logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

         hdfs.copy_to_project('mydata.json', 'Resources/')

-    # Launch using tflauncher
-    from hops import tflauncher
-    tflauncher.launch(spark, wrapper)

-    # -- How to upload a dataset to your HopsWorks project --

-    # When using the Python Kernel
-    # This code will copy the file mydata.json located in your PDIR directory and place it in the Resources dataset of your HopsWorks project
-    from hops import hdfs
-    hdfs.copy_to_project("mydata.json", "Resources/")

-    # When using the PySpark Kernel
-    # This code will copy the file mydata.json in your working directory and place it in the Resources dataset
-    def wrapper():
-        from hops import hdfs
-        hdfs.copy_to_project("mydata.json", "Resources/")

-    # Launch using tflauncher
+    # Launch using experiment
-    from hops import tflauncher
+    from hops import experiment
-    tflauncher.launch(spark, wrapper)
+    experiment.launch(spark, wrapper)

-tflauncher
+experiment
 ----------
-The ``tflauncher`` module is used for running one or more Parallel TensorFlow experiments, which corresponds to selecting the TensorFlow mode in Jupyter.
+The ``experiment`` module is used for running one or more Parallel TensorFlow experiments, which corresponds to selecting the TensorFlow mode in Jupyter.
 It can either be ran with or without the ``args_dict`` argument that define hyperparameter values.

 ::